PHILADELPHIA REFLECTIONS

 There are many interesting places to visit in the exurban ring beyond Philadelphia, linked to the city by history rather than commerce.

 Joseph Priestley, sometimes also spelled Priestly, is surely one of the more undeservedly neglected men of history.
 He has been called, with justice, the Father of the Science of Chemistry.
 He might also be called with equal justice, the father of the First Unitarian Church .
-The First Unitarian Church of Philadelphia, at 21st and Walnut, is the first and oldest Unitarian church, and was indeed started at the urging of Priestley.
+The First Unitarian Church of Philadelphia, at 21st and Walnut, is the first and oldest Unitarian church and was indeed started at the urging of Priestley, whose principal residence was in Northumberland PA, at the confluence of the West and North Branches of the Susquehanna.
 Priestly wrote a scholarly work on the teachings of Jesus, which so captivated Thomas Jefferson that Jefferson wrote him the outline of another book that needed writing.
-Apparently, Priestley didn't have time, so in 1803 Jefferson wrote it himself, in the four languages he was fluent in, English, French, Latin and Greek.
+Apparently, Priestley didn't have time, so in 1803 Jefferson wrote it himself, in the four languages he was fluent in, English, French, Latin, and Greek.
 Although those were simpler times, there have been few if any others who have told a President of the United States that he was just too busy to respond to a presidential request, particularly when the President could then find he had time to do it himself.

 Priestley's theological teachings were based on scientific reasoning.
-They were highly controversial, to say the least.
+They were highly controversial views, to say the least.
 He rejected the concept of a Trinity (he was a Calvinist minister, mind you), the divinity of Christ, and the immortality of the soul.
-Essentially, he rejected the concept of an immortal soul on the reasoning that perceptions and thought were functions of material structures in the human brain (Edmund O. Wilson's idea of Conscience is largely similar), and therefore will not outlive the cerebral tissue which produced them.
+Essentially, he rejected the concept of an immortal soul on the reasoning that perceptions and thought were functions of material structures in the human brain (Edmund O. Wilson's idea of Consilience is largely similar), and therefore will not outlive the cerebral tissue which produced them.
 In 1791, mobs burned his house in Birmingham, England, his patronage was revoked, and he hastily emigrated to Philadelphia.
-It isn't hard to see why these ideas were unpopular with the Anglican church, which is probably the main reason he was made into a non-person, and his scientific ideas denigrated as the product of other people.
+It isn't hard to see why these ideas were particularly unpopular with the Anglican church, which is probably the main reason England made him into a non-person, and his scientific ideas were denigrated as the product of other people.

-That's too bad, because he really was a scientist of immense importance.
-As a young man, he encountered Benjamin Franklin in England, and he was certainly a man after Franklin's heart.
+That's too bad because he really was a scientist of immense importance.
+As a young man, he encountered Benjamin Franklin in England and was certainly a man after Franklin's heart.
 He noticed funny things about gases that rose from swamps and over mercury salts, and Franklin encouraged him to systematize and analyze his observations into theory.
-Although he called it anti-phlogiston, he discovered oxygen.
+Although he called it anti-phlogiston, he had discovered oxygen.
 And then hydrogen, and nitrous oxide, and sulfur dioxide, and hydrochloric acid.
-He really was the first scientific chemist, the Father of Chemistry.
-Franklin, Lavoisier, and Priestley became fast friends, and enthusiastically exchanged ideas and observations, eventually leading to Lavoisier's fundamental principle: Matter is neither created nor destroyed, it only changes its form.
-But in the end, it made no difference.
-Priestly had offended some pretty large religions, so nothing he did in chemistry was going to get much attention.
-He went up to Northampton, Pennsylvania, now two hours drive North, establishing a little religious colony the relics of which anybody can now visit, but hardly anyone now does visit.
-He died in 1804, just after his friend and co-religionists Thomas Jefferson became President of the United States.
+Priestley really was the first organized and coherent scientific chemist, the Father of Chemistry.
+Franklin, Lavoisier, and Priestley became scientific friends, and enthusiastically exchanged ideas and observations, eventually leading to Lavoisier's fundamental principle: Matter is neither created nor destroyed, it only changes its form.
+In the end, it made no difference; Priestly had offended some pretty large religions, and nothing he did in chemistry was going to get much attention.
+Perceiving the value of the land at the confluence of rivers, he made his home for the last ten years of his life in Northumberland, Pennsylvania, now three hours drive Northwest, somehow managing to maintain an active scientific, political and theological influence worldwide.
+Visiting this rather sumptuous estate in a little river town is well worth a tourist visit.
+He died in 1804, just after his friend and kindred-religionist Thomas Jefferson became President of the United States.